 1. Unrealistic Expectations

 Having high expectations right from the get-go is on top of the list of mistakes new artists make.
-Many of us, when we start doing something new, expect to be wonderful at it almost immediately.
+When we start doing something new, many of us expect to be wonderful at it almost immediately.
 And this applies to art as well.
 It makes sense to want to achieve amazing quality right from the start.
 But it is also important to acknowledge that it is completely okay to not do so.
 Your first few paintings or sketches may not end up being as perfect as you want them to be.

 But, that’s okay.
 Making mistakes can actually help you improve your techniques.
 “Bad” artworks help you experiment and understand your own style better than before.
 It is a common byproduct of any art form and it contributes to your story as an artist.